A Historic victory in the fight to end wealth based pretrial detention

 Read the full amicus briefs here.

-supreme Court justice has denied the county's motion to stay
+supreme Court justice has denied the county's motion to stay; historic injunction will go in effect

 The preliminary injunction begins to go into affect in Harris County, with more than 100 people released from the jail so far.